hetdagli234/Exploring-Solana/Learning_Notes/Blinks.md

 ## Overview

 Blinks, or Blockchain Links, are clients that detect Action URLs and unfurl them into full interactive experiences.
-They are part of the Actions protocol developed in collaboration with Solana to make Solana transactions sharable everywhere.
+They are part of the Actions protocol developed to make Solana transactions sharable everywhere.

 ## Key Concepts